Inverse Optimization: Theory and Applications: Data-Driven Inverse Optimization

-$\FOPCVX\text{--}\problem{MO}((\btheta, \bphi))$ reduces to the conventional convex forward model $\FOPCVX(\btheta, \bphi)$ when considering only a single objective. \citet{dong2020wasserstein} use the expected value risk function $\rho^\field{P}(\cdot) = \field{E}_\field{P}[\cdot]$ and distance minimization loss $\ell_\mathrm{D}$, meaning that their inverse problem is a multi-objective distributionally robust generalization of the Inverse Distance problem of~\citet{aswani2018inverse}.
-Since the nominal inverse problem of~\citet{aswani2018inverse} itself is NP-hard, the distributionally robust formulation is even more difficult to solve.
-Using duality,~\citet{dong2020wasserstein} show that the distributionally robust problem can be re-formulated to a semi-infinite optimization problem under certain conditions, in which case they propose using constraint generation to solve the problem.
+$\FOPCVX\text{--}\prob{MO}((\btheta, \bphi))$ reduces to the conventional convex forward model $\FOPCVX(\btheta, \bphi)$ when considering only a single objective. \citet{dong2020wasserstein} use the expected value risk function $\rho^\field{P}(\cdot) = \field{E}_\field{P}[\cdot]$ and distance minimization loss $\ell_\mathrm{D}$, meaning that their inverse problem is a multi-objective distributionally robust generalization of the Inverse Distance problem of~\citet{aswani2018inverse}.
+Since the inverse problem of~\citet{aswani2018inverse} itself is NP-hard, the distributionally robust formulation is even more difficult to solve.
+Using duality,~\citet{dong2020wasserstein} show that the distributionally robust problem can be re-formulated into a semi-infinite optimization problem under certain conditions, which can be solved using constraint generation.